chloeskt/canine_mva/README.md

 corresponding ``README.md``)

 # NER
+- ``notebooks/NER``: the notebooks we used for our NER experiments.
 - ``source/NER``: source code needed to prepare and train CANINE for NER task (for more information, refer to corresponding ``README.md``)